arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box, the `Ethernet` library; let's walk through an example code demonstrating some of the transceiver's capabilities.

 The sketch below enables an Opta™ device to connect to the Internet via an Ethernet connection.
 Once connected, it performs a `GET` request to the [OpenWeatherMap API](https://openweathermap.org/api) to fetch the current weather data for Turin, Italy (where the Arduino PRO office is located).
-It then parses the received JSON object using the [ArduinoJson library ](https://arduinojson.org/v6/doc/) to extract key weather parameters in metric units: temperature, atmospheric pressure, humidity, and wind speed.
+It then parses the received JSON object using the [ArduinoJson library ](https://arduinojson.org/v6/doc/) to extract key weather parameters (in metric units): temperature, atmospheric pressure, humidity, and wind speed.
 This data is then printed to the Arduino IDE's Serial Monitor.

 ***To access weather data from OpenWeatherMap, an API key is required.
 This key serves as a unique identifier for the user and allows OpenWeatherMap to monitor and control the usage of their service to ensure a quality experience for all users.
 This API key can be obtained for free by registering on the [OpenWeatherMap website](https://home.openweathermap.org/) and must be included in each request sent to the OpenWeatherMap API.***